-- Adverse maternal outcomes Treatment-limiting toxicities associated with antiretroviral therapy in pregnant clients, particularly mortality; - Adverse birth outcomes Including stillbirths, preterm births, low birthweight, major congenital anomalies or early infant deaths.
-Adverse birth outcomes may be routinely monitored by integrating an additional indicator into the national health management information system (HMIS); and - Adverse infant and child outcomes Health outcomes in infants and young children exposed to antiretroviral drugs in utero or via breast milk, particularly any impact on growth and development.
+- Adverse maternal outcomes: treatment-limiting toxicities associated with antiretroviral therapy in pregnant clients, particularly mortality; - Adverse birth outcomes: including stillbirths, preterm births, low birthweight, major congenital anomalies or early infant deaths.
+Adverse birth outcomes may be routinely monitored by integrating an additional indicator into the national monitoring and evaluation system; and - Adverse infant and child outcomes: health outcomes in infants and young children exposed to antiretroviral drugs in utero or via breast milk, particularly any impact on growth and development.